ENG 202 Option 3: The Embodied Track

 Two quick short-answer questions, asked and answered in the final 2-3 minutes of each class meeting.
 Click here to read full instructions for Real-Time Comprehension Questions.

-Preparing for Staged Reading Assignments: Instructions
+Preparing for Staged Reading Assignments: Instructions and Evaluation

 Each week, in addition to the full-class meetings and TA-led tutorials required of all ENG 202 students, Embodied Track students are required to attend an extra session.
 That extra session, which will be scheduled two months before class begins, will occur at the same time and place every week.
 We will use the sessions leading up to each performance in order to conduct full-cast rehearsals for that performance; the session immediately following each performance will be a required postmortem session in which we discuss that day’s reading, recite memorized passages, and prep lightly for the next reading.
-If you show up to all scheduled full-cast rehearsals, performance, and postmortem sessions, you will receive full credit (25/25) for this portion of your assignment grade.
+If you show up to all scheduled full-cast rehearsals, performance, and postmortem sessions, you will receive full credit (1.5 out of 1.5) for this portion of your assignment grade.
 Be sure you are aware of every performance date ahead of time—the final one, of Beowulf, may occur on a Thursday (“makeup Monday”); everyone on the Embodied Track for the second half of term must be able to attend on that day.

-2. Memorization and delivery (25 out of 100 points).
+2. Memorization and delivery (4 points)

-3. Performance, embodiment, comprehension (50 out of 100 points).
+3. Performance, embodiment, comprehension (4.5 points)

-I'll expect all Embodied Track students to do what they need to do, during rehearsals and on their own, to get to know their lines well—I'll never grade you on your innate acting ability, but I will be looking for improvement and effectiveness in whether you read your lines in ways that allow other students to understand what you're saying—and that means you will need to, as thoroughly as possible, understand what you're saying.
+I'll expect all Embodied Track students to do what they need to do, both by studying on their own and by organizing student-led rehearsals, to get to know their lines well — I'll never grade you on your innate acting ability, but I will be looking for improvement and effectiveness in whether you read your lines in ways that allow other students to understand what you're saying—and that means you will need to, as thoroughly as possible, understand what you're saying.
 Make use of the dictionary resources we introduce in class!
+A solid performance that gets the job done, and gets it done well, will earn 3 points here.
+An insanely stellar performance might earn as high as a 4.25 — but that high score is quite rare.
+Most performers will score somewhere between those two numbers, unless problems arise (for instance, if cues are too frequently missed, or if required props or actions are missing); scores are always in increments of 0.25.
+This is a somewhat subjective grade, but I may take into account the student’s visible preparation on performance day (are all lines delivered with clear comprehension? are all props provided and in the right place?), the energy, playfulness, creativity, teamwork, and determination that the student brings to their role, the audience’s reaction, and in general the effectiveness of the performance.

 Staging Practices: Making In-Class Performances Work